-Those plants whose seed contains only one cotyledon or embryonic leaf is known as monocotyledon or simply monocot.
-In this section, you will learn about characteristics and anatomy of monocot root.
+Those plants whose seed contains only one cotyledon is known as monocot plant (or monocotyledon).
+In this tutorial, you will learn about the characteristics and anatomy of monocot roots.

 Primary Structure of Monocot roots